 Beneficiaries always have the option to purchase medications outside of the Part D prescription drug plan.
 If there is a valuable coupon or discount, tell the pharmacist that you want to pay for this drug and not to process it through the insurance.

 Help!
 My drug costs have gone up tenfold.
 In December, I paid $45 for my prescriptions.
-The January bill was $445.
+The January bill was over $480.
 How can the drug companies get away with this?
 Signed, Susan.

 Susan, don’t blame the drug company.
 It is just following Medicare’s standard Part D prescription drug plan formula and charging a deductible.

 In other words, once the beneficiary has paid 100% of the costs up to the deductible’s limit, costs will drop, sometime considerably.

 After the big bill in January, Susan’s drug costs will drop to $72 in February, after meeting the plan's 2022 deductible.

 Here are some important points to know about the drug plan deductible.